maxjmartin/Linux-Config/README.md

 Use either Flathub or Fedora Flatpaks as you see fit, though.
 Fedora Flatpaks run on Fedora.
 Flathub will be hit or miss, and can affect your system resources.

-Note update frequency concerns between the two Flathub and Fedora Flatpaks, can be quite different.
+Update frequency concerns between the two Flathub and Fedora Flatpaks, can be quite different.
 Because of this I will be defaulting to Flathub, then Fedora Flatpaks.
 Otherwise a Fedora Distrobox can used.

 Note that the Wayland support configuration for VS Code, is only needed for Gnome.